 Dog’s are man’s best friend, but they make cleaning life much more difficult around the house.
 The hair seems to stick to whatever it can touch, and you can use that your advantage.

 The next time you clean up, get some rubber gloves on and wipe your hand over whatever surface is covered with hair.
-The glove should easily pick it all up and once you’re done, toss the fur and gloves into the garbage bin.
+With the power of the rubber glove, all that loose dog hair doesn’t stand a chance.
+Finally, toss the fur and gloves into the garbage bin.

 You do a good job cleaning the rest of your bathroom, but never pay attention to the shower head.
 It’s understanding why you don’t because you aren’t sure the best way to clean them.
 Well, like every hack here, this is just another easy trick for you to know about.